-From Social Security to school lunches, the BLS produces information that impacts you and your family on a daily basis.
+From Social Security to school lunches, the U.S. Bureau of Labor Statistics produces information that affects you and your family every day.

-As a widely used measure of inflation, the Consumer Price Index (CPI) measures price movements for major groups of goods and services.
-The CPI report presents price changes on food, energy, housing, apparel, transportation, medical care, recreation, and education.
+The Consumer Price Index (CPI) measures price changes for major groups of goods and services.
+The CPI report presents price changes for food, energy, housing, apparel, transportation, medical care, recreation, education, and other items.
 Average price data for the most popular items are available.

-More than just a compilation of indexes, the CPI has many uses that impact the American consumer.
+More than just a compilation of indexes, the CPI has many uses that affect American consumers.
 For example:

-If you would like to see how inflation has affected your income over time, the CPI also provides an inflation calculator on its homepage to illustrate buying power.
+If you would like to see how inflation has affected your income over time, the CPI also provides an inflation calculator to illustrate buying power.

-Consumer Expenditures show you how much Americans are spending on things like gasoline and dining out.
+Consumer Expenditures show you how much Americans spend on things like gasoline and dining out.

-You may be curious how individuals your age are spending their money.
-In this table, you can compare your spending habits with the national averages in your age group.Check out these tables, by income and higher levels of income.
+You may be curious how people spend their money.
+We have tables that let you compare your spending habits with the national averages for your age group, income, region, and other characteristics.

 You may be interested in how much households like yours spend on items like housing or entertainment.
 We have information on households with one person or two, three, four, or five or more people.
 We also have information on spending patterns of baby boomers, Generation X, millennials, and other generations.